staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/graphql/graphql-http.md

     ![GraphQL query request body](https://assets.postman.com/postman-docs/v10/graphql-http-content-type-body-v10-20-1.jpg)

-## Importing a GraphQL query as a cURL request
+## Import the query as a cURL request

 1. Select **Import**.
 1. Paste your cURL command in the request bar.
 Your cURL command must contain a GraphQL endpoint URL and must specify the `POST` request method.
 Postman opens the request in a new tab with the specified GraphQL endpoint URL and the `POST` request method selected.